Moira A. McDonald

 Before joining Royal Roads University in 2016, McDonald held senior-level leadership positions in the luxury brand sector of the hotel industry as director of operations in city and resort properties, and executive director for the Global Reservations Center for Accor Hotels, earlier with Four Seasons Hotels, and in academia at Algonquin College of Applied Arts and Technology in the nation’s capital.

-McDonald has a penchant for understanding consumer behaviours and product and market innovation.
-Leading and developing fellow hoteliers and driven from a sales and revenue, financial, and guest-centred growth lens, enabled McDonald to lead a vast company-wide transition from the United States based global reservation call centre to a successful Canadian-based operation in Eastern Canada.
+McDonald has a penchant for understanding consumer behaviours and guest-centred growth opportunities.
+Driven by sales and revenue growth, McDonald led and developed fellow hoteliers.
+McDonald led a company-wide transition from the United States-based global reservation call centre to a successful Canadian-based operation in Atlantic Canada with a team of hotel management and technology professionals chosen from across Canada.

 Education